 Global COVID-19 advice for people with MS

-COVID-19 is a new illness that can affect your lungs, airways and other organs.
+COVID-19 is an illness that can affect your lungs, airways and other organs.
 It is caused by a novel coronavirus (called SARS-CoV-2) that has spread around the world.

 The advice below was developed by MS clinicians and research experts.
 It is based on the emerging evidence of how COVID-19 affects people with multiple sclerosis (MS) and expert opinion.
 This advice will be reviewed and updated as further evidence about COVID-19 and SARS-CoV-2 becomes available.